 On graduation you’ll be ready and able to develop solutions to challenges in big data analytics and big data systems.

-We also offer a two-year, part-time version of the programme.
+We also offer a one-year, full-time version of the programme.

 Employability is a key focus of the programme here at Bradford.
 We collaborate with industry partners through our Industry Advisory Board; their input shapes the curriculum, ensuring you gain the skills employers in this sector value and / or are in shortage.
 You’ll have the opportunity to contribute live industry projects as part of the programme.

 Our facilities are cutting-edge, and include specialised labs such as our new Internet of Things lab and our state-of-the-art Ethical Hacking lab.
 Our Computing Enterprise Centre offers students the opportunity to work on real-world projects using powerful hardware and industry standard software, under the supervision of subject experts.